Minestom/minestom.net/docs/feature/events/server-list-ping.md

 # Server list ping

 Minestom provides the ability to customise responses to five different server list ping types all in one place.
 Put simply, to listen to every type of server list ping event you just need to listen to the `ServerListPingEvent` and modify the `ResponseData` in the event.
-Regardless of the source of the ping, the response data will be formatted in the correct way for the corrosponding source.
+Regardless of the source of the ping, the response data will be formatted in the correct way for the corresponding source.

 ## Ping types